Sir Andrew Noble, 1st Baronet: Notable work

 In 1860 he joined Armstrong's armaments works in Elswick, Newcastle-upon-Tyne, first as joint manager and, from 1861, as a partner, where he continued research into artillery, in particular inventing ways of measuring breech pressures.
 In 1862 he invented the Electro-Mechanical Chronoscope to measure small time intervals between triggers inserted into a gun to determine the acceleration of projectiles as they travelled down the barrel, allowing him to assess the performance of different powders.

 He worked with Sir Frederick Abel on improving the properties of black powder, making it burn more slowly to produce more gas and a more consistent pressure, with the result that he was able to increase muzzle velocities from 1600 to 2100 feet per second, while the energy developed increased by about 75%.
 Noble's work also assisted Abel's further development of a new smokeless powder, cordite, in 1889.
 These developments required the re-design of both the guns and their mountings, manufactured by Armstrongs, which gave them a competitive advantage, ultimately helping the company expand into shipbuilding, locomotives, tanks and aircraft to become one of the world's largest armament firms by 1914.
 With Sir William Armstrong's effective retirement from active control in about 1890, Noble's primary role changed from scientist to businessman, formally becoming chairman in 1900, and he oversaw much of this growth of the company.
 Noble claimed that all the Japanese guns which sank the Russian fleet at the crucial battle of Tsushima in 1905, had been manufactured at Elswick.

 In 1870, at the age of 38 he was recognised for his scientific work and was elected a Fellow of the Royal Society.
 He was awarded the Society's Gold Medal in 1880.
 He was made a Companion of the order of the Bath in 1881 and knighted in 1893.
 He served as High Sheriff of Northumberland in 1896.
 It was announced that he would receive a baronetcy in the 1902 Coronation Honours list published on 26 June 1902 for the (subsequently postponed) coronation of King Edward VII, and on 24 July 1902 he was created a Baronet, of Ardmore and Ardardan Noble, in the parish of Cardross, in the county of Dumbarton.

 Personal life

 In 1854, while stationed with his regiment in Quebec, Noble married Margery Durham Campbell.
 They had four sons and two daughters.
 Margery lived to the age of 101.

 Noble's first and second sons George and Saxton became successively second and third baronets, while his third son John Noble, also involved with Armstrongs, was created a baronet in his own right in 1923.
 The latter's youngest son Michael Noble became a prominent Conservative politician and was created a life peer as Baron Glenkinglas in 1974.

-Noble's youngest daughter Ethel married Alfred Cochrane cricketer and poet who was Company Secretary at Armstrongs.
+Noble's youngest daughter Ethel married Alfred Cochrane, a cricketer and poet, who was Company Secretary at Armstrongs.
+His granddaughter Cynthia Noble was a noted society hostess and diarist who married the diplomat Gladwyn Jebb.